Learn how fleas can affect your dog.

 Indications:

-Credelio kills adult fleas and is indicated for the treatment and prevention of flea infestations and treatment and control of tick infestations (lone star tick, American dog tick, black-legged tick, and brown dog tick) for one month in dogs and puppies 8 weeks and older and 4.4 pounds or greater.
+Credelio Quattro is indicated for the prevention of heartworm disease and the treatment and control of roundworm, hookworm* and tapeworm infections.
+Credelio Quattro kills adult fleas and is indicated for the treatment and prevention of flea infestations and the treatment and control of tick infestations for 1 month in dogs and puppies 8 weeks of age and older and weighing 3.3 pounds or greater.

 Important Safety Information:

-Lotilaner is a member of the isoxazoline class of drugs.
-This class has been associated with neurologic adverse reactions including tremors, incoordination, and seizures.
-Seizures have been reported in dogs receiving this class of drugs, even in dogs without a history of seizures.
+Lotilaner, an ingredient in Credelio Quattro, belongs to the isoxazoline class and has been associated with neurologic adverse reactions like tremors, ataxia, and seizures even in dogs without a history of seizures.
 Use with caution in dogs with a history of seizures or neurologic disorders.
-The safe use of Credelio in breeding, pregnant or lactating dogs has not been evaluated.
-The most frequently reported adverse reactions are weight loss, elevated blood urea nitrogen, increased urination, and diarrhea.
-For complete safety information, please see Credelio product label or ask your veterinarian.
+Dogs should be tested for existing heartworm infections before Credelio Quattro administration as it is not effective against adult D. immitis.
+The safe use in breeding, pregnant, or lactating dogs has not been evaluated.
+The most frequently reported adverse reactions in clinical trials were vomiting and diarrhea.
+For complete safety information, please see Credelio Quattro product label or ask your veterinarian.